hashicorp/terraform-provider-aws/website/docs/cdktf/typescript/r/kms_key.html.markdown

 * `arn` - The Amazon Resource Name (ARN) of the key.
 * `keyId` - The globally unique identifier for the key.
-* `tagsAll` - A map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block).
+* `tagsAll` - A map of tags assigned to the resource, including those inherited from the provider [`defaultTags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block).

 ## Timeouts